nfrid/undefined-commit-style/README.md

 Well.
 It kinda have a GNU license.

 BUT.
 I actually ain't a mad man.
-It just a fucking text.
+It's just a fucking text.
 A formal style.
 You can do whatever you want, even tell that it is you who created this kind of shit.
 Nobody really care about it.
 About fucking obvious variant of a text we write as commit messages.
 Really.